 For example, you could work on a skill like greeting people.
 Your child could start with greeting Mum with eye contact when Mum gets home from work.
 The next step could be eye contact and a cuddle, then eye contact, a cuddle and saying ‘hi’.
-You could then work on transferring the skill to saying ‘hi’ when Grandma comes to visit.
+Then you could work on transferring the skill to saying ‘hi’ when Grandma comes to visit.

 Rewarding language use

-You can reward your child when he listens, understands or expresses himself.
-This could be a natural consequence like giving your child the next piece of the puzzle when he makes a request, or smiling and making a comment to let him know you’re interested when he shows you a toy.
+You can reward your child when they listen, understand or express themselves.
+You could do this by using a natural consequence like giving your child the next piece of the puzzle when they make a request, or smiling and making a comment to let your child know you’re interested when they show you a toy.

 It doesn’t mean giving your child rewards like sweets or stickers.

 The best way to encourage children’s speech and language development is to talk together about things that interest your child.
 This builds your child’s language and your relationship at the same time.
 Our article on language development explains how this works for typically developing children.
 You can adapt the tips to suit your child’s level of development and communication.

 Autistic children might not communicate in the same ways as typically developing children.
 Communication in autistic children might be nonverbal, or they might use language in unusual ways or behave in difficult ways.
 For example, autistic children might point, show objects, or repeat phrases.
 Watching your child carefully will help you notice your child’s attempts to communicate and work out what your child is trying to communicate.